Skip to main content

 Jail & Inmate Records

-The Sweetwater County Detention Center serves as the primary jail facility for the area.
+The Sweetwater County Detention Center is the primary jail facility for the area.
 Everyone arrested within Sweet Water County goes through the booking process here, where they're photographed and fingerprinted.
 Current inmates and visitation rules can be found online through Sweet Water County's official website.
 Visitation requires scheduling and adherence to specific guidelines.
-For those seeking release, the bond and bail process follows Wyoming state law, accepting cash bonds or bail bonds arranged through a licensed bondsman.
+For people looking for release, the bond and bail process follows Wyoming state law, accepting cash bonds or bail bonds arranged through a licensed bondsman.

 Arrest Records